connectrpc/connectrpc.com/docs/node/timeouts.md

 };
 ```

-In addition, to server-side support for timeouts, there is also a related option on `ConnectRouter`
+In addition to server-side support for timeouts, there is also a related option on `ConnectRouter`
 that helps constraining timeout values: `maxTimeoutMs`.
 For an explanation of this option,
 see the docs on [Server Plugins](server-plugins#common-options)